thinkshout/redhen_raiser/README.md

 : cp -R . *your/web/root*/profiles/redhen_raiser
 : cd *your/web/root*

 Now visit your website and run the installer.
+If you run it with Drush, specify the "redhen_raiser" profile.
 Optionally, enable the redhen_raiser_defaults module.
 Create a "page" type node and set it's path to "home" to add content to the home page.